 Carr is a member of the National Housing & Rehabilitation Association Board of Directors as well as the Tennessee Housing Development Agency Multifamily Developers Advisory Board.
 He is a frequent speaker at NH&RA events and at other housing related forums.
 He served on the Board of Directors of Big Brothers Big Sisters of East Tennessee from 2006-2013, most recently as President from 2011-2013.
 Carr earned a Bachelor’s degree from the University of Memphis.

-David Arning is Vice President of Development for LHP Development, LLC, where he is responsible for identifying acquisition candidates, negotiating purchase contracts, obtaining tax-exempt bonds and tax credit allocations, sourcing debt and equity financing, obtaining required regulatory approvals, and overseeing real estate and financing closings.
+David Arning is Senior Vice President of Development for LHP Development, LLC, where he is responsible for identifying acquisition candidates, negotiating purchase contracts, obtaining tax-exempt bonds and tax credit allocations, sourcing debt and equity financing, obtaining required regulatory approvals, and overseeing real estate and financing closings.
 Prior to joining LHP Capital in 2012, David spent time as Vice President of Housing at Knoxville Leadership Foundation, a developer at Holrob Investments, LLC, a principal with Palmetto Preservation Works, LLC and as a Lieutenant Commander in the United States Navy.
 He serves as President of the Board of Directors for the historic Bijou Theatre in Knoxville.
 He is a member of the Knox Heritage Board of Directors and participates on the Federation of Appalachian Housing Enterprises Loan Committee and the United Way of Greater Knoxville Operations Committee.
 David earned a Master’s degree in Historic Preservation from the University of Georgia and a Bachelor’s degree with merit from the U.S. Naval Academy.

-Mike Rodgers is Vice President of Development for LHP Development, LLC, where he is responsible for identifying property acquisition candidates, negotiating purchase contracts, applying for and obtaining tax-exempt bond and tax credit allocations from state housing finance agencies, sourcing debt and equity financing, obtaining required regulatory approvals and overseeing real estate and financing closings.
+Mike Rodgers is Senior Vice President of Development for LHP Development, LLC, where he is responsible for identifying property acquisition candidates, negotiating purchase contracts, applying for and obtaining tax-exempt bond and tax credit allocations from state housing finance agencies, sourcing debt and equity financing, obtaining required regulatory approvals and overseeing real estate and financing closings.
 Prior to rejoining the organization in early 2014, Mike held the position of Vice President at Stratford Capital Group in Vienna, Virginia, spent time as an Associate Production Director with Freddie Mac in McLean, Virginia and was Vice President and Director of the Affordable Housing Group within AIMCO in Washington, DC.
 He earned a Bachelor’s degree in Business Administration in Finance from James Madison University in Harrisonburg, Virginia, and has completed all required coursework in the Master of Science Real Estate Program at Johns Hopkins University.